tastyspleen/q2admin-tsmod/readme.txt

                              - Fixed bugs where the say_person / say_group commands wheren't being logged
                                in to the chat log.
-                             - Changed chat flood protection so that there is a global chat flood protection and a client chat flood protection.
-The client overrides the global if it is set.
-If it isn't then the global settings are used.
+                             - Changed chat flood protection so that there is a global chat flood protection and a client chat flood protection.Â  The client overrides the global if it is set.Â  If it isn't then the global settings are used.
                              - Added chat flood protection settings to include ban.
 This sets the clients chat flood protection.
                              - Added clientchatfloodprotect command to the server console / client admin